10 Things You Should Do After a Swim Workout

 Taking Care of Your Gear/Equipment

-However, the simple act of rinsing your swimsuit out with fresh water after a swim workout can help extend the life of your swimsuit.
+The simple act of rinsing your swimsuit out with fresh water after a swim workout can help extend the life of your swimsuit.
+Chlorine especially eats away at the fabric and elastic over time.
+And saltwater can be just as rough on fabric.
+Rinsing out your swimsuit can help remove the chemicals from the fabric.

 More Content for You: How Many Laps in a Pool is a Mile?